MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

     ```
     Start-NAVAppDataUpgrade -ServerInstance NAV -Name ProswareStuff -Version 1.7.1.0
     ```
     This runs the upgrade logic that is defined by the upgrade codeunits in the extension.
-The current extension version is uninstalled, and the new extension version is installed.
+This will uninstall the current extension version, and install the new version.

 ## See Also
 [Developing Extensions](devenv-dev-overview.md)